-Update: Additional details officially revealed by Warner Bros. have been added to the original story below.
+Update: Additional details officially revealed by Warner Bros. have been added to the original story ahead.

 Merlin's beard!
 Harry Potter is about to make a serious comeback — on our mobile phones.

-On Nov.
-8, it was reported that Niantic Labs — the company behind the phenomenon that was Pokémon Go — is working on a follow-up to their 2016 AR masterpiece, and that the subject would be none other than Harry Potter.
-Harry Potter: Wizards Unite is expected to be released in the second half of 2018 on all devices (just like its predecessor) and the official website for the game describes the gameplay as exploring "real-world neighbourhoods and cities to discover mysterious artifacts, learn to cast spells, and encounter legendary beasts and iconic characters along the way!"
+Last year, it was reported that Niantic Labs — the company behind the phenomenon that was Pokémon Go — is working on a follow-up to their 2016 AR masterpiece and that the subject would be none other than Harry Potter.
+Niantic teamed up with WB Games to bring fans Harry Potter: Wizards Unite, which is expected to be released in 2019 on all devices (just like its predecessor).
+The official website for the game describes the gameplay as exploring "real-world neighbourhoods and cities to discover mysterious artifacts, learn to cast spells, and encounter legendary beasts and iconic characters along the way!"
 Here's what TechCrunch, who first broke the news, had to say about the development:

 "The app is now official, but the details are still scarce, with the launch timeframe of just sometime next year, but it sounds like there will be significant influence from the Niantic game Ingress, which allows players to roam the real world collecting power-ups, defending locations and exploring their environment.